History of Korea: Division and Korean War (1945–1953)

 At the Cairo Conference on November 22, 1943, the US, UK, and China agreed that "in due course Korea shall become free and independent"; at a later meeting in Yalta in February 1945, the Allies agreed to establish a four-power trusteeship over Korea.
 On August 14, 1945, Soviet forces entered Korea by amphibious landings, enabling them to secure control in the north.
 Japan surrendered to the Allied Forces on August 15, 1945.

 The unconditional surrender of Japan brought about the liberation of Korea.
 However, the fundamental shifts in global politics and ideology in the post-war world led to the division of Korea into two occupation zones, effectively starting on September 8, 1945.
 The United States administered the southern half of the peninsula and the Soviet Union took over the area north of the 38th parallel.
 The Provisional Government was ignored, mainly due to American belief that it was too aligned with the communists.
 This division was meant to be temporary and was intended to return a unified Korea back to its people after the United States, United Kingdom, Soviet Union, and Republic of China could arrange a single government.

 Post-Liberation Korea and the Division

-Following the unconditional surrender of the Japanese Empire in August 15, 1945, Korea experienced a temporary liberation.
+Following the unconditional surrender of the Japanese Empire on August 15, 1945, Korea experienced a temporary liberation.
 However, the post-war global situation rapidly devolved into the Cold War system centered around the two superpowers: the United States (US) and the Soviet Union (USSR).
 This Cold War dynamic became visibly apparent on the Korean Peninsula.

 The United States was wary of the potential influence of the Soviet Union's powerful ground forces on the Korean Peninsula and the larger East Asian region.
-Consequently, the US proposed a division of the peninsula along the 38th parallel into two zones—North and South—to be governed under a Trusteeship administration, to which the Soviet Union agreed.
+Consequently, the US proposed a division of the peninsula along the 38th parallel into two zones—North and South—to be governed under a trusteeship administration, to which the Soviet Union agreed.